-The National Youth Administration Project affords an opportunity to a limited number of students for work in the various departments of the University.
-The qualifications for appointment are primarily financial need and a good grade of scholarship.
-The compensation for undergraduates is \$15 a month for approximately two hours' work per day.
-Information as to eligibility rules, etc., may be received from Dean Herbert T. Condon, who has been designated as director of the project at the University of Washington.
+The National Youth Administration project affords an opportunity to a limited number of students, who must work in order to attend college, to work in the various departments of the University.
+The compensation for under-graduates is twenty dollars per month for approximately two hours work per day.
+Information as to eligibility may be received from Dean Herbert T. Condon, director of the project at the University of Washington.